Ericsson/dataplanebook/README.md

 # Data Plane Software Design

-This Git repository is planned to hold a book tentatively titled *Data Plane Software Design*, in source form.
+This Git repository holds the source text of the *Data Plane Software Design* book.

-There is not much here yet.
-Only a skeleton structure, and very little actual content.
+Available at this time is the basic structure, and a limited amount of actual content.

 ## Source Format